snlpatel001213/waves-documentation/en/blockchain/transaction.md

 There are several [transaction types](/blockchain/transaction-type.md).

-Each transaction has a [unique ID](/blockchain/transaction/transaction-id.md) and [timestamp](/blockchain/transaction/transaction-timestamp.md).
+Each transaction has a [timestamp](/blockchain/transaction/transaction-timestamp.md) and a [unique ID](/blockchain/transaction/transaction-id.md).

 All transactions, with the exception of the [genesis transaction](/blockchain/transaction-type/genesis-transaction.md), have [versions](/blockchain/transaction/transaction-version.md).